-Step 2: Reports are compiled and presented to the Academic Status Committee for review.
-Academic Status Committee has final decision on the student's academic status.
+Step 2: Reports are compiled and presented to the Academic Status Committee.

 Step 3: The Academic Status Committee via the Registrar's office will inform the student in writing of the dismissal decision and of the circumstances which affect the student's continuance in the program.
-Notification is sent via student's SAU email and a hard copy to the student's mailing address on file.
-Student's academic status is updated and the student is dropped from all future enrolled courses.
+Notification of the dismissal will be sent via student's SAU email.
+The student's academic status will be updated, and the student will be dropped from all current and future courses.